 I used the same approach as the day before while visiting Shirahama.
 I started a bit earlier at about 6 am.
 Since Nachi is further away, I wanted to have some cushion so I would have more time on hand to roam around the temple grounds.

-The train was mostly empty and I found myself a window seat.
-If you have the option, choose the right window seats.
-The view is amazing as the train travels along the pacific coast for better part of the ride.
-The interiors of the train are luxurious and the big window makes for a lovely experience for those who love to watch the scenery as the train goes.
+The train was mostly empty.
+I found myself a window seat.
+If you have the option, choose the window seats on the right.
+The view is amazing as the train travels along the pacific coast for the better part of the ride.
+The interiors of the train are luxurious and the big clear windows make for a lovely experience for those who love to watch the scenery as the train goes.

 Bus to Nachi Falls

 The tourist information booth is located inside the station premises.
 The lady at the counter provided me a printed map.
-She was pleasantly surprised when she came to know that I was from India as not many foreigners make their way down there.
+She was pleasantly surprised when she came to know that I was from India as not many foreigners come all the way down there.

 There are a number of restaurants and shops near the station.
 The shops were mostly empty at this time of the day, with very few people around.
 The next bus to Nachi Falls was scheduled for 12.30 pm, so I wandered around the area looking for some souvenirs.

 It takes about 20 minutes to reach Daimon Zaka Bus stop from the Kii Katsuura Station.
 The ride costs me ¥420.
 A young couple also got down with me.
 The bus continued on with the rest of the tourists to Nachisan.

 I could have gone directly to Nachi-san but I wanted to hike through the primeval forest.
 What is the fun of coming to this beautiful countryside if one doesn’t experience the unique landscape of Kumano’s spiritual forest?

 Kumano Kodo Daimon Zaka slope